gchang12/aenir/README.md

 - instructions: explain how to use, with screenshots
 - feedback: input box for how to improve, any bugs, etc.
 - application: create | edit | compare | (how-to) | (home)
-- consider like image-scraping for the extra pizazz
+- consider image-scraping for the extra pizazz
-- segregate tables from Morph objects post-initialization
+- segregate io-tests from the main data

 DONE
 ====